 Many people with cancer do not have pain.
 This is because cancers don't have any nerves of their own.
 The pain comes from a tumour pressing on nerves nearby.

-Between 3 and 6 out of 10 people with cancer (30 to 60%) have some sort of pain.
-With advanced cancer, pain is more likely.
+Researchers estimate that 38 and of 100 people with cancer (38%) have moderate to severe pain.
+Pain is more likely with advanced cancer.
 Advanced cancer means the cancer has spread or come back since it was first treated.
-Some studies have shown up to 9 out of 10 people with advanced cancer (up to 90%) have pain.
+Around 65 out of 100 people with advanced cancer (around 65%) have pain.

 It is possible to relieve all pain to some extent with the right treatment.
 With good pain control, most people should be able to be free of pain when they are lying down or sitting.

 The best way of controlling pain depends on what's causing it.
 The first step is to tell your doctor or specialist nurse that you have pain.

 How pain affects you

 Pain can affect you physically and emotionally.
 It's a very personal experience that feels different for everyone.
 What is painful and disturbing for one person might not affect someone else in the same way.